gosandhya/grainger-applied-ai-interview/README.md

 ```

 ### 7. Utilize the Prompt Store
 The `prompt_store.py` contains stored prompts used in the project.
-You can modify or extend them as needed.

 ## Notes
 - Ensure you have Python installed (preferably 3.10 or later).
 - If any additional dependencies are required, add them to `requirements.txt`.